#ContinuityOfGovernment, #WW3, #Deep State

 Fricke looked at the president.

 “I am unable to establish connection.”

 “It must have been trying to transmit the launch sequence to NORAD.
 It can’t connect due to Protocol 4.”

-“Well, what do we do?”
+“Well, what do we do now?”
 Buckminster asked, glaring at Fricke.
-Fricke shrugged.
+Fricke was unresponsive, as if in catatonic shock.
 Buckminster turned to the computer.
 “Hello SAM, what do we do now?”

 “I’m sorry, I don’t understand the question.”

-“Hello SAM,” said Haberdash.
+“Hello SAM,” asked Buckminster.
 “How do we deliver launch sequence manually?”